Unlocking Gen Z at Work: A Generational Impact Study 2024

 • Leadership: The skill to guide, motivate, and inspire others to achieve common goals.

-• Problem-solving: The aptitude to analyze complex situations, identify issues, and solve problems through practical solutions.
+• Problem-solving: The skill to analyze complex situations, identify issues, and solve problems through practical solutions.

 • Integrity: Upholding ethical principles, honesty, and moral values in all actions and decisions.